hirlon/Fiona_BlueStampPortfolio/index.md

 # Modifications

 ## Descriptions
 For my modifications, I added an extra joint on to the arm by using CAD.
+(Will add more after modifications are finished)

 ## CAD
 <img width="197" height="301" alt="Screenshot 2025-07-17 131847" src="https://github.com/user-attachments/assets/9cdbcfd8-2198-4f01-b886-3e7c5629d10f" />